lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 Some resistive sensors have only two terminals, such as the flex sensor in :ref:`sensors_flexResistor_fig` The resistance between its two terminals changes when it is flexed.
-In this case, we need to add a fixed resistor in series with the flex sensor. :ref:`sensors_flexResistor_fig` shows how to wire in a 22k resistor to give a voltage to measure across the flex sensor.
+In this case, we need to add a fixed resistor in series with the flex sensor. :ref:`sensors_flexResistor_fig` shows how to wire in a 22 |kohm| resistor to give a voltage to measure across the flex sensor.

 .. _sensors_flexResistor_fig: